 Rules

-A full rules page covering setup, night actions, day voting, core roles, and practical table flow.
+A full rules page covering setup, night actions, day voting, Werewolf roles, and practical table flow.

-Mafia is a party game where a small group of secret killers (the Mafia) tries to eliminate everyone while the rest of the table (Citizens) tries to figure out who they are.
+Werewolf is a party game where a small group of secret killers (the Werewolves) tries to take out everyone while the rest of the table (Villagers) tries to figure out who they are.
 The game needs at least 6 players and one Game Master who runs the show.

 No cards, no board, no app required — though a game master tool makes everything smoother.